MOEAFramework/MOEAFramework/docs/algorithms.md

 $H = {M+divisions-1 \choose divisions}$

-To use the two-layer approach also used by NSGA-III, replace the \java{divisions} parameter with \java{divisionsOuter} and \java{divisionsInner}.
+To use the two-layer approach also used by NSGA-III, replace the `divisions` parameter with `divisionsOuter` and `divisionsInner`.

 Parameters           | Default Value     | Description
 :------------------- | :---------------- | :----------
 `divisions`          | Problem dependent | The number of divisions

 ### $\epsilon$-MOEA
-$\epsilon$-MOEA is a steady-state MOEA that uses $\epsilon$-dominance archiving to record a diverse set of Pareto optimal solutions \cite{deb03}.
+$\epsilon$-MOEA is a steady-state MOEA that uses $\epsilon$-dominance archiving to record a diverse set of Pareto optimal solutions [^deb03].
 The term steady-state means that the algorithm evolves one solution at a time.
-This is in contrast to generational algorithms, which evolve the entire population every iteration.  $\epsilon$-dominance archives are useful since they ensure convergence and diversity throughout search \cite{laumanns02}.
+This is in contrast to generational algorithms, which evolve the entire population every iteration.  $\epsilon$-dominance archives are useful since they ensure convergence and diversity throughout search [^laumanns02].
 However, the algorithm requires an additional $\epsilon$ parameter which is problem dependent.
 The $\epsilon$ parameter controls the granularity or resolution of the solutions in objective space.
 Smaller values produce larger, more dense sets while larger values produce smaller sets.
 In general, the $\epsilon$ values should be chosen to yield a moderately-sized Pareto approximate set.